AlexanderSWilliams/Anti-IP-License/README.md

 **Copyleft**

-Protected derivative works may only be licensed under this document.
-Protected derivative works may only be assigned to someone that has publicly licensed IP under this document.
+Restricted works may only be licensed under this document.
+Restricted works may only be assigned to someone that has publicly licensed IP under this document.

-**Public protected derivative work**
+**Public Restricted work**

-If you own a Public protected derivative work, you must either assign the work to someone that has publicly licensed IP under this document or grant everyone rights to the work under this document.
+If you own a Public Restricted work, you must either assign the work to someone that has publicly licensed IP under this document or grant everyone rights to the work under this document.

 **Notice**